ioBroker/ioBroker.zigbee/README.md

 ## Changelog

 ### 1.6.15 (2022-02-08)
-* (arteck) Battery status was changed for xiaomi devices
+* (arteck) Battery status % calculation was changed for xiaomi devices
 *

 ### 1.6.14 (2022-01)